188.8.131.52 Payment after release

 - who is in severe financial hardship, AND

-- who have been in prison or psychiatric confinement, as a result of being charged for committing an offence, for 14 days or more, AND
+- who has been in prison or psychiatric confinement, as a result of being charged for committing an offence, for 14 days or more, AND

 - who claims CrP within 7 days after release from prison or psychiatric confinement.